learning-zone/nodejs-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. ***What are Promises in Node.js?***
+## Q 9. ***What are Promises in Node.js?***

 It allows to associate handlers to an asynchronous action\'s eventual success value or failure reason.
 This lets asynchronous methods return values like synchronous methods: instead of the final value, the asynchronous method returns a promise for the value at some point in the future.

-Promises in node.js promised to do some work and then had separate callbacks that would be executed for success and failure as well as handling timeouts.
-Another way to think of promises in node.js was that they were emitters that could emit only two events: success and error.The cool thing about promises is you can combine them into dependency chains (do Promise C only when Promise A and Promise B complete).
+Promises in Node.js promised to do some work and then had separate callbacks that would be executed for success and failure as well as handling timeouts.
+Another way to think of promises in Node.js was that they were emitters that could emit only two events: success and error.The cool thing about promises is you can combine them into dependency chains (do Promise C only when Promise A and Promise B complete).

 The core idea behind promises is that a promise represents the result of an asynchronous operation.
 A promise is in one of three different states:

 * pending - The initial state of a promise.
 * fulfilled - The state of a promise representing a successful operation.
 * rejected - The state of a promise representing a failed operation.
 Once a promise is fulfilled or rejected, it is immutable (i.e. it can never change again).

 **Creating a Promise**